he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Inventor.md

 ## Expert Overdrive<span class="item-type">Level 3</span>

 You've increased your skill in crafting, and you can put your devices into a more powerful state of overdrive.
-You become an expert in [[Crafting]], and on a successful use of Overdrive, you increase the additional damage by 1.
+You become an expert in [[DATABASE/skill/Crafting|Crafting]], and on a successful use of Overdrive, you increase the additional damage by 1.

 ## General Feats<span class="item-type">Level 3</span>